Protect Your Health

-What if I’m not at increased-risk for severe illness?
+What if I’m not eligible for COVID-19 treatment?

 If you have been diagnosed with COVID-19 and you are not at increased-risk for severe illness, your healthcare provider may recommend other treatments to help you feel better and help your body fight the virus.
 Some examples of things to consider include:

 - Take medications like acetaminophen (Tylenol) or ibuprofen (Motrin) may help to reduce fever

 Benefits of vaccination compared to treatments

 Vaccination remains the most important tool to control the spread of and prevent COVID-19.
 Vaccines are free, safe, and widely available to everyone aged 6 months and older.
 Vaccines have been shown to be effective against newer variants of COVID-19, including Omicron.
 To learn more about COVID-19 vaccination, visit the VDH COVID-19 Vaccination Website.